Airbus A400M Atlas: Exports

-In January 2017, Indonesia approved the acquisition of five A400Ms to boost Indonesia's military airlift capabilities.
-In March 2017, a letter of intent with Airbus was signed by Pelita Air Services, representing a consortium of Indonesian aviation companies.
-In March 2018, the Indonesian Air Force and state entity Indonesia Trading Company (ITC) announced they were considering ordering two A400Ms, which would be crewed by the Indonesian Air Force and act in an air freight role helping to balance the prices of goods across the archipelago.
-The parties were interested in the aircraft's ability to operate from rough landing strips, where a normal air freighter could not, as well as the possibility of industrial offsets.
+In January 2017, Indonesia approved the acquisition of five A400Ms to boost its military airlift capabilities.
+In March 2017, Pelita Air Services, representing a consortium of Indonesian aviation companies, signed a letter of intent with Airbus.
+In March 2018, the Indonesian Air Force and Indonesia Trading Company (ITC) considered ordering two A400Ms for air freight use across the archipelago, citing the aircraft's ability to operate from rough strips and potential industrial offsets.

-In November 2021, Airbus confirmed that the Indonesian Ministry of Defense had signed a deal with Airbus for two A400Ms, with an option, in the form of a letter of intent, for four additional aircraft.
-In December 2022, Airbus announced that the contract has been finalised.
-The first aircraft was delivered in November 2025.
-Indonesian government is considering to procure four more A400M.
+In November 2021, Airbus confirmed the Indonesian Ministry of Defense had signed a deal for two A400Ms, with a letter of intent option for four more.
+The contract was finalised in December 2022.
+The first aircraft was delivered in November 2025 and the second in March 2026.
+In November 2025, President Prabowo Subianto announced the government was considering procuring four additional A400Ms.